PunchThrough/bean-docs/src/features/accelerometer.md

 <br>

  * `Line 15` is an example of how to print in serial.
-To find out more about activating virtual serial on the Bean and viewing it on the Arduino IDE, checkout this tutorial [using virtual serial](#).
+To find out more about activating Virtual Serial on the Bean and viewing it on the Arduino's Serial Monitor, checkout this tutorial [using Virtual Serial](#).
  * `Line 16-17` can be uncommented (delete //) to see the y and z values.